Professional Team

 Jethro Berkman

-Jethro Berkman is the Director of the Educational Leadership Program and a Program Officer in Jewish Education at the Mandel Institute for Nonprofit Leadership.
-Before joining the Foundation, Rabbi Berkman worked at Gann Academy for eleven years, most recently as Dean of Jewish Education.
+As Program Director for Jewish Education at the Mandel Institute for Nonprofit Leadership, Rabbi Jethro Berkman has led the design and launch of two programs: the Educational Leadership Program (2021), a fellowship for leaders in Jewish education, and the Early Career Educators Program (expected, 2026), a fellowship designed for promising Jewish educators.
+Before joining the Foundation, Jethro worked at Gann Academy for eleven years, most recently as Dean of Jewish Education.
 He is a graduate of the Reconstructionist Rabbinical College and a member of the Reform movement’s Central Conference of American Rabbis.
 He also studied at the Yakar Center for Tradition and Creativity, the Harvard Divinity School, the Hebrew University, the Pardes Institute, the Conservative Yeshiva and Machon Schechter.
-Prior to his studies at RRC, Rabbi Berkman spent three years living in Israel, both studying and working for Seeds of Peace, an organization that helps teenagers from regions of conflict learn peacemaking skills.
+Before his studies at RRC, Rabbi Berkman spent three years living in Israel, both studying and working for Seeds of Peace, an organization that helps teenagers from regions of conflict learn peacemaking skills.
 Rabbi Berkman also worked with children with special needs in the Boston Public Schools and volunteered for the community service program City Year Boston.
+He lives in Newton, MA with his wife, Rabbi Audrey Marcus Berkman, and their three children.

 More